-Typically a Focusing Session lasts one hour.
-The facilitator, the companion guides the Focuser into the Felt Sense, which includes physical sensations, images, thoughts, emotions, and memories, all of which naturally and spontaneously arise while quietly “listening” into the body.
+Typically a Focusing Session lasts one hour (many do 1/2 hour).
+The companion guides the Focuser into the Felt Sense, which includes physical sensations, images, thoughts, emotions, and memories, all of which naturally and spontaneously arise while quietly “listening” into the body.

 After a Series of Focusing Sessions – Now What:

 Focusing can be done with friends as well as alone, but at first it is very helpful to be guided by a companion who has experience with the process.
-Books explain Focusing in detail, workshops are offered all over the planet, local as well as online, many big cities have free Focusing groups, and Focusing.org offers the possibility to find a regular Focusing partner with whom sessions are exchanged over the phone.
+Books explain Focusing in detail, workshops are offered all over the planet, local as well as online, many big cities have free Focusing groups (Changes Groups), and Focusing.org offers the possibility to find a regular Focusing partner with whom sessions may be exchanged over the phone.
 And finally, it becomes second nature during all of the varied daily happenings, to attend to oneself and others in a “Focusing way”.

 The Roots of Focusing:

-Focusing has been developed within the framework of client centric psychotherapy since the 1960s by Eugene T. Gendlin, professor of philosophy and psychology at the University of Chicago.
+Focusing has been developed since the 1960s, within the framework of client centered psychotherapy, by Eugene T. Gendlin, professor of philosophy and psychology at the University of Chicago.

 Jennifer Johnston, September 2017

 “This Focusing gave me an experiential understanding of how that other body-intelligence speaks to and through the mind tool.
 That intelligence comes in on a different pathway then the mind’s creation.”